WM Capture 10

 Capture installation or setup folders

-WM Capture default settings use video formats and bitrates that
+default settings use video formats and bitrates that produce the highest

-produce the highest recording quality.
-This may lead to larger recorded
+recording quality.
+This may lead to larger recorded files.
+You can

 ·